pearofducks/ansible-vim/README.md

 ## introduction

-This is a vim syntax plugin for Ansible 2.0, it supports YAML playbooks, Jinja2 templates, and dotini-based 'hosts' files.
+This is a vim syntax plugin for Ansible 2.0, it supports YAML playbooks, Jinja2 templates, and Ansible's `hosts` files.

 - YAML playbooks are detected if:
   - they are in the `group_vars` or `host_vars` folder